Roularta to sell seven French magazines to tycoon Patrick Drahi

-PARIS Jan 8 Belgian publisher Roularta Media Group said it would negotiate exclusively with French businessman Patrick Drahi towards a sale of seven magazines including newsweekly L'Express.
+PARIS Belgian publisher Roularta Media Group (RLRT.BR) said it would negotiate exclusively with French businessman Patrick Drahi towards a sale of seven magazines including newsweekly L'Express.

-Vivendi and newspaper Le Figaro had also expressed interest in the titles, but Drahi, who is the controlling shareholder of telecoms group Altice, won out.
+Vivendi (VIV.PA) and newspaper Le Figaro had also expressed interest in the titles, but Drahi, who is the controlling shareholder of telecoms group Altice ATCE.AS, won out.

 No financial details were disclosed in the statement on Thursday.